What Is Peripheral Artery Disease (PAD)?

 Now, when risk factors like smoking, high blood sugar, high blood pressure, or elevated cholesterol are present over many years, this lining gets damaged.
 In Peripheral Artery Disease (PAD), the artery wall slowly becomes inflamed over time.
 And once inflammation sets in, LDL cholesterol — the bad kind — starts entering the artery wall.

-As plaque grows, the artery becomes narrower.
-Blood flow decreases.
-When the narrowing exceeds around 60 percent, blood flow during physical activity becomes insufficient.
 The muscles in your legs start receiving less oxygen than they need during exercise.
-This shortage of oxygen triggers peripheral artery disease symptoms—which is exactly where our next section begins.
+This shortage of oxygen triggers peripheral artery disease symptoms, which is exactly where our next section begins.

 Early Symptoms of Peripheral Artery Disease